CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-examples.md

 # Orthic Words From Examples

 This document will help you find words used as examples in the various books.
+It is *not* a substitute for reading the books.
+Often the text around an example will highlight possible conflicts.

 Where the original document spells it in a non-standard way, I have included both standard and Orthic spelling, for ease of searching.

-Reporting Level is only finished for some books.
+It does not include searchable text of the Psalms or New Testament, but does have links to sites that do.

 xxx sources and license